isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 Go to your favorite browser and open the following url http://localhost:3000

-2. Our browser application in http://localhost:3000 is doing a requesting to a different domain http://localhost:4040.
+2. Our frontend application in http://localhost:3000 is doing a request to a different domain http://localhost:4040.
 We need to enable CORS to allow this communication.
 For this we need to add some special headers to our requests on backend side.
 On `main.go` file let's add the following to our routes:
 ```diff